btb-finance/vanity-token-deploye/README.md

 ```

 > [!NOTE]
-> You may need to change the contract name if you're deploying multiple OApp contracts on different chains (e.g., OFT and OFT Adapter).
+> You may need to change the contract name if you're deploying multiple OFT contracts on different chains (e.g., OFT and OFT Adapter).

 <br>